Cylinders in weak del Pezzo fibrations: List of all types of weak del Pezzo surfaces

 \subsection{Acknowledgement}

-The author is deeply grateful to his supervisor Professor Takashi Kishimoto for his helpful and valuable advices with warm encouragement during the preparation of the paper.
-The author is also thankful to Professors Ivan Cheltsov and Kiwamu Watanabe for their useful advices about the usage of Corti's inequality and root systems.
+The author is deeply grateful to his supervisor Professor Takashi Kishimoto for his helpful advice with warm encouragement during the preparation of the article.
+He is further thankful to Professors Ivan Cheltsov and Kiwamu Watanabe for giving some useful advice.
+Also, he would like to thank the referees for suggesting many valuable comments that helped to improve this article.